You are here:

 Charité's Women for women: health care for female refugees

 The health care-related needs of refugee women differ greatly from those of refugee men.
-Examples of such differences include the fact that refugee women are often exposed to gender-specific trauma, and that the lack of childcare makes it harder for them to access health care.
-Mental health, in addition to sexual and reproductive health, are generally associated with feelings of shame.
-The aim of this pilot project is to build trust, and to respond to, and be guided by, the specific needs of refugee women.
+Furthermore, refugee women also face unique situational and cultural barriers to accessing medical care.
+Mental health, in addition to sexual and reproductive health, are often associated with feelings of shame.
+The lack of childcare, access to interpreters and the general bureaucratic complexity of the German health care system further hinder refugee women from receiving the care they need.